qdrant/landing_page/qdrant-landing/content/articles/binary-quantization-openai.md

    - For the `text-embedding-3-large` model with 3072 dimensions, rescoring boosts the accuracy from an average of about 76-77% without rescoring to 97-99% with rescoring, depending on the search limit and oversampling rate.
     - The accuracy improvement with increased oversampling is more pronounced when rescoring is enabled, indicating a better utilization of the additional binary codes in refining search results.
    - With the `text-embedding-3-small` model at 512 dimensions, accuracy increases from around 53-55% without rescoring to 71-91% with rescoring, highlighting the significant impact of rescoring, especially at lower dimensions.
-   - For higher dimension models (such as text-embedding-3-large with 3072 dimensions), <NEED MORE INFO>

 In contrast, for lower dimension models (such as text-embedding-3-small with 512 dimensions), the incremental accuracy gains from increased oversampling levels are less significant, even with rescoring enabled.
 This suggests a diminishing return on accuracy improvement with higher oversampling in lower dimension spaces.

 3. **Influence of Search Limit**: